jbcpollak/cloudinary_angular/README.md

 cloudinary_angular
 ==================

-Angular Directives for Cloudinary
+*Deprecated* Angular Directives for Cloudinary

+Cloudinary now offers an [official Angular library](https://github.com/cloudinary/cloudinary_angular), please consider this library deprecated.

 This library can be used as an AMD module or as a standard JS file.

-Now that Cloudinary offers an [official Angular library](https://github.com/cloudinary/cloudinary_angular), please consider this library deprecated.

 ## Setup ######################################################################